grossetti95/price-checker/README.md

 ERROR: Aborting build process due to attempt to collect multiple Qt bindings packages: ...
 PyQt5 ...
 PySide6 ...
 ```

-The updated `.spec` already excludes these libraries as a safeguard, but it's much better to start from a dedicated, lean environment.

 Open PowerShell in the project folder and create a virtual environment: